ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-alias.md

 Make an alias `get-lab-names` to get the names of the repos inside an organization

+## Specifying -f switches the method to POST

 Note that adding request parameters will automatically switch the request method to `POST`.
-To send the parameters as a `GET` query string instead, use `--method GET`.
+To send the parameters as a `GET` query string instead, use `--method GET` or `-X GET`.

-## Specifying -f switches the method to POST

-::: warning Specifying -f switches the method to POST
+::: warning Specifying `-f` switches the method to POST
 ```
 ✗ gh api --method="GET" orgs/ULL-MII-SYTWS-2223/repos -f  per_page=2 -f type=private | jless
 ```